 The provisional application must be made in the name(s) of all of the inventor(s).
-It can be filed up to 12 months following the date of first sale, offer for sale, public use, or publication of the invention, whichever occurs first.
+It can be filed up to one year following the date of first sale, offer for sale, public use, or publication of the invention.
 (These pre-filing disclosures, although protected in the United States, may preclude patenting in foreign countries.)